pivotal/docs-tap/install.md

 For instructions on how to add the TAP package repository and install packages from the repository, see [Add PackageRepositories](#add-package-repositories) and [Install Packages](#install-packages) below.

-Tanzu Build Services v1.2.2 can be installed from VMware Tanzu Network.
+Tanzu Build Service v1.2.2 can be installed from VMware Tanzu Network.
 For installation instructions,
-see the [Installing Tanzu Build Service](https://docs.pivotal.io/build-service/installing.html) in the Tanzu Build Services documentation.
+see the [Installing Tanzu Build Service](https://docs.pivotal.io/build-service/installing.html) in the Tanzu Build Service documentation.

 ## Accept the EULAs